pglet/website/blog/2021-04-30-web-app-to-run-powershell-commands-on-a-computer-from-anywhere.md

 `-Name` parameter is a page URL and `*` means a randomly-generated string.
 You can add your own prefix to the random string or use another namespace, e.g. `my-pages/ps-example-*`.

-If you want to tweak the app and test it locally remove `-Web` parameter and a local Pglet server will be started.
+If you want to tweak the app and test it locally, remove `-Web` parameter and a local Pglet server will be started.
 There is also [self-hosted Pglet server](https://pglet.io/docs/pglet-server/installation) if you need more control.

 That's it!
 More great examples are coming!